-The HIT group owns seven of the country’s ten casinos.
-HIT is a publicly-listed company, with government bodies, municipalities and public employee pension funds owning 60 percent of its shares.
+The HIT group owns seven of the country’s ten casinos and is a publicly-listed company, with government bodies, municipalities and public employee pension funds owning 60 percent of its shares.

 Under the existing Gaming Act, the Slovenian government can award a maximum of 15 concessions for casinos and 45 concessions for gaming halls with slot machines.

-In 2015, the Ministry of Finance published a proposal for a Gaming Act amendment, eliminating the requirement that the concessionaire must have its registered seat in the Republic of Slovenia, and instead providing for a corporate entity having a registered seat within the European Economic Area to obtain a concession.
+In 2015, the Ministry of Finance published a proposal for a Gaming Act amendment, eliminating the requirement that the concessionaire must have its registered seat in the Republic of Slovenia, and instead providing for a corporate entity established within the European Economic Area to obtain a concession.

 A requirement to obtain equity shares of the concessionaire was also removed with the broad intention of establishing a legislative framework compatible with European Union law, enabling socially responsible gambling activities and increasing the quality and modernity of the gaming offer.